Concept | Governance layers#

 • Is synchronized with and imported from another Dataiku node

-• Appears gray in tables
+• Name appears gray and italicized in tables

 • Is not tracked or managed